Kev Gray & The Gravy Train: Accident and comeback (2012–2016)

-2014–2016

-NHK Tokyo Eye

 In the winter of 2015, the band featured on the TOKYO EYE program for the national Japanese TV broadcaster, NHK.
 In the program, the band explored the music scene at various livehouses in Tokyo, culminating in an impromptu jam session at Meguro Timeout, a live music speak-easy ran by master, Mura-san, where musicians were able to drop in at any time and play with other musicians using the numerous instruments on display.
 Gray stated that Timeout was one of his favourites places to play music anywhere due to its informal nature and inclusivity of styles and ages, saying he had often been in the middle of the night to finish writing a song or practice when needed.

-Live radio

 Gray featured on the radio in Japan due to interest from DJ Guy Perryman from Tokyo InterFM.
 Firstly, on a live performance broadcast and interview of Gray's Desert Island Discs at the Brewdog Live Sessions in Roppongi, Tokyo.